Get a FREE week of narrative lessons!

 10-minute grammar routine flowchart

-Day 1: Introduce the grammar skill with a mentor sentence.
+Day 1: Introduce the grammar skill with a mentor sentence

 Steps for this mini-lesson:

-• Example: The author used many action verbs to show what animals do.
+• Example:“The author uses many action verbs to describe what animals do.”

-• I use verbs to show action.
+• Example: I used verbs to show action.

 Day 1 grammar routine: mentor sentence